Jin (singer): 2024–present: Solo activities post-enlistment

 Following his discharge from the military in June 2024, Jin hosted a fan event at Jamsil Arena in honor of BTS' 11th anniversary, then served as a torchbearer for the South Korean delegation at the Summer Olympics in Paris.
-On August 13, the first episode of Jin's web variety show Run Jin, a spin-off of Run BTS, aired on YouTube and is scheduled to air every Tuesday at 9 p.m.
-KST.
-The series features Jin competing in activities by himself or with different guests each episode.
+On August 13, the first episode of Jin's weekly variety show Run Jin, a spin-off of Run BTS, aired on YouTube.
+Each episode of Run Jin features Jin competing in activities by himself or with different guests.

 Jin was appointed the first global brand ambassador for the French jewellery and watch brand Fred, with a global ambassadorship for Gucci following that.
 In September, he became the first male global ambassador for Laneige and the face of its Cream Skin campaign.
-In October, Jin was name the global ambassador of Alo Yoga; of the partnership, vice president of marketing and creative at Alo Yoga Summer Nacewicz said Jin "has the ability to ignite change through his powerful platform."
+In October, Jin was named the global ambassador of Alo Yoga; of the partnership, vice president of marketing and creative at Alo Yoga Summer Nacewicz said Jin "has the ability to ignite change through his powerful platform."
 A new campaign launched in January 2025, ahead of the brand's first South Korea flagship store opening in April 2025.

 An extended version of his 2021 single "Super Tuna" was released in October, along with a new music video.
 Big Hit published news of Jin's debut mini album, Happy, shortly afterwards.
 Comprising six tracks, the album was released on November 15.
 It was supported by two singles: "I'll Be There"—released October 25—and "Running Wild"—released the same day as the album.
 The latter earned Jin his second entry on the US Hot 100, at number 35.
 Happy peaked at number 2 on Billboard US World Albums and number 4 on Billboard 200.
-It is certified platinum in Japan and 3x Platinum in Korea.
+It is certified platinum in Japan and 3× Platinum in Korea.
 In November, Jin appeared as a guest on the tvN variety show Handsome Guys.
 In December, it was announced that Jin will sing the theme song for the TvN drama series When the Stars Gossip.

 On February 26, 2025, Jin was named as the global brand ambassador of Jin Ramen.
 In April, Jin appeared on Netflix's variety show Kian's Bizarre B&B, along with Kim Hee-min, better known as Kian84, and actress Ji Ye-eun.
 On April 14, Big Hit announced that Jin's second album, Echo, would be released on May 16.
 It charted at number 3 on Billboard 200, while its lead single "Don't Say You Love Me" entered the Billboard Hot 100 at number 90.
 He also embarked on his first solo tour, RunSeokjin Ep.
 Tour, during the summer: the tour began on June 28–29 in Goyang before heading to Chiba, Osaka, Anaheim, Dallas, Tampa, Newark, London, and Amsterdam.
 The tour concluded on November 1, 2025, in Incheon.